7Bhargav7/Nmap-Wireshark-Analysis/README.md

 - *Firewall & IDS/IPS behaviors*

 ## 📂 *Structure of the Repository*
-📁 */scans/* → Nmap scan results & explanations
+📁 scans → Nmap & Wireshark scan results & observations

-📁 */wireshark/* → Packet captures & analysis screenshots
-📁 */README.md* → Overview of scans & findings
+📁 README.md → Overview of scans & findings

 ## 🎯 *Goals of the Project*
 ✅ *Learn* how different Nmap scans interact with *open & filtered ports*